Two Processor Cores

 All data structures for the kernel data, as well as for threads and their coroutines, are created at start-up.
 Each core runs its own kernel and scheduler, and each thread is allocated to a core, hence all related data are strictly separated from each other.
 Access employs the same scheme as module Memory.
 All kernel data can only be accessed using the corresponding procedures (full encapsulation).

-Module UARTd, for example, defines a RECORD UARTd.Device that represent one UART instance in software, and is accessed using a POINTER.
+Module UARTdev, for example, defines a RECORD UARTdev.Device that represent one UART instance in software, and is accessed using a POINTER.
 The corresponding memory is allocated at start-up.
-The IO procedures in modules UARTstr and UARTkstr take a UARTd.Device as parameter to access the specific hardware device.
-While it would be possible to make the fields of UARTd.Device only accessible via corresponding procedures, a compromise was chosen for performance reasons, namely to make the address values for the transmit, receive, and flag registers directly accessible by making them public.
+The IO procedures in modules UARTstr and UARTkstr take a UARTdev.Device as parameter to access the specific hardware device.
+While it would be possible to make the fields of UARTdev.Device only accessible via corresponding procedures, a compromise was chosen for performance reasons, namely to make the address values for the transmit, receive, and flag registers directly accessible by making them public.

 See Text Output and Input for possible solution, which can be tweaked in many ways to fit a program’s needs.
 The software is re-entrant, the synchronised access to the hardware peripherals is solved by program design, including the use of signals, semaphores, or messages.